mdahfienon/mathiasdahfienon.github.io/_pages/about.md

 <i class="fa fa-graduation-cap" aria-hidden="true"></i> BSc in Mathematics, KU Leuven, 2017

 ## News
+<i class="fa fa-info-circle" aria-hidden="true"></i> New working paper, co-authored with Katrien Antonio (KUL, UvA) and Torsten Kleinow (UvA), is now available: "<i>The short-term association between environmental variables and mortality: evidence from Europe"</i> on arXiv (see <a href="https://arxiv.org/abs/2405.18020">here</a>).
+</i>".

+<i class="fa fa-info-circle" aria-hidden="true"></i> Starting September 1, 2024, I will take on the position of postdoctoral researcher at the University of Amsterdam's Research Center for Longevity Risk.

 <i class="fa fa-info-circle" aria-hidden="true"></i> Our paper "<i>Catastrophe risk in a stochastic multi-population mortality model</i>", co-authored with Katrien Antonio, has been accepted for publication in the <b>Journal of Risk and Insurance</b>.

 <i class="fa fa-info-circle" aria-hidden="true"></i> I will assist in the organisation of the <b>35th International Summer School of the Swiss Association of Actuaries</b> at the University of Lausanne (June 3-7, 2024).
 Scientific directors: Katrien Antonio (KU Leuven & UvA), Torsten Kleinow (UvA), and Michel Vellekoop (UvA).